Run archery: History

 Run archery was developed during the 1990s by European archery associations.
 Since 2000, some countries in other areas like Russia, Hungary, the Netherlands and Germany have begun organizing annual national championships.
 Run archery was officially admitted as a discipline of the World Archery Federation in 2003.

 Rules

 Like in the sport of biathlon, participants start with running, and alternate between running and shooting series of three arrows at a 16 cm target from 18 m away.
 For scoring, it does not matter whether the target is hit in the center or at the edge.
-For each missed shot the athlete must run a penalty loop.
-The number of laps and target sizes depend on age and bow type.
+For each missed target the athlete must run a penalty loop.
+The number of laps depend on the sport event.
 At the end, the fastest athlete wins.

 The bow must be held in hand during running; arrows can be left at the shooting range or may be carried in a back quiver.

+Sprint - 3x400m

+Between each lap of 400 m, there are two shooting on 16 cm target from 18 m, 6 arrows available to hit 4 targets per shooting.

+Each missed target results in penalty loop of 60 m.